Review of Ferries

 - (Holland-England UK) Rotterdam-Harwich (North Sea, freight only) Capucine, Severine

 - (Holland-England UK) Rotterdam-North Killingholme Haven (North Sea, freight only) Stena Scotia

-- (Sweden-Denmark) Varberg-Grena (Baltic Sea) Stena Nautica
+- (Sweden-Denmark, crossing time 5 hours) Varberg-Grena (Baltic Sea) Stena Nautica

-- (Norway-Denmark) Oslo-Fredrikshavn (Baltic Sea) Stena Saga
+- (Norway-Denmark, crossing time 9 hours) Oslo-Frederikshavn (Baltic Sea) Stena Saga

 - (Sweden-Germany) Trelleborg-Sassnitz (Baltic Sea, freight only) Sassnitz

 - (Germany-Latvia) Travemunde (Lubeck)-Liepaja (Baltic Sea) Urd, Stena Nordica

 Currently, DFDS SEAWAYS ships operate on the following passenger ferry routes: